 Thank you so much for choosing to get involved in Give a Day to the City.
 You're making a difference to this city and those around you!
-A warm welcome to your Give A Day Project Outline, some tips and suggestions to help you get started and bring generosity to the city.
-In many ways managing your project is really simple.
+Here are some tips and suggestions to help you get started and bring generosity to the city.

-How to hold your Give a Day Project
+How to lead your Give a Day Project